sanwill/fedora-coreos-installation/README.md

   sudo python3 -m http.server 80
   ```

+During installation Fedora CoroeOS machine will try to reach out to the ign file stored in local PC using http because we just created a simple-ad-hoc http server on local PC.

 ## At Fedora CoreOS machine
 1. Boot the Fedore CoreOS machine and install the liveCD using this command